 In high school, Dabis's sisters sometimes found themselves in trouble without explanation.
 The FBI investigated one teenage sister for a plot to assassinate the first President Bush.
 Another sister attracted the ire of authorities at her university in Indiana for allegedly fomenting anti-American sentiment on campus.

-But it was Dabis's aunt, whom the filmmaker describes as a "boundless optimist," who provided the archetype for the film's Munah Farah, the Palestinian single mom at the heart of "Amreeka."
-Weary of the grind of living in the West Bank, Farah reluctantly immigrates to heartland Illinois with her teenage son, Fadi, to start a new life.
+But it was Dabis's aunt, whom the filmmaker describes as a "boundless optimist," who provided the archetype for the film's Munah Farah, the Palestinian single mom at the heart of "Amreeka.

 What distinguishes the film from others is its sense of humor.
 Laughter, not tragedy is the watershed of Munah's life.
 "I wanted to tell a story that's lighthearted," Dabis said.
 "There's a side to the experience that's funny, that's all about family.
 The film is really about the larger struggle for belonging that applies to everyone.
 It's about a woman who is trying to start a new life and a kid who desperately wants to fit in and distance himself from his family."